itsmeleow/discord-bot/README.md

 ## Setup - Windows
 1. Install [Python](https://www.python.org/)
-2. Run `python` in cmd and check if installed.
-It should return python version number.
+2. Run `python` in terminal and check if installed.
+It should return the python version number.
-3. Run `py -m pip --version` in cmd to check if pip is installed.
-It should return pip version number.
+3. Run `py -m pip --version` in terminal to check if pip is installed.
+It should return the pip version number.
 >> Pip is already installed if you are using Python 2 >=2.7.9 or Python 3 >=3.4
 4. Set up your `token` by replacing 'ENTER_TOKEN_HERE' with your [bot token](https://discord.com/developers/applications).
 5. Run `python main.py` to start your bot.